kphrx/pleroma/docs/installation/openbsd_en.md

 ### Create administrative user

-If your instance is up and running, you can create your first user with administrative rights with the following command as the \_pleroma user:
+If your instance is up and running, you can create your first user with administrative rights with the following commands as the \_pleroma user:

 ```
+$ cd pleroma
 $ MIX_ENV=prod mix pleroma.user new <username> <your@emailaddress> --admin
 ```